Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

     (under project "sf.eclipse.javacc.headless-web") (change version)

 - Update project "sf.eclipse.javacc.headless-web" through "site.xml" (mainly features, keep it under the category)
-  * copy "jtb_doc.html"
   * move to folder "old_versions" previous jars from folders "plugins" and "features"
   * update "index.html"
   * delete "artifacts.jar" & "content.jar"
   * in "Site Map" tab remove old version feature, add new version feature (under the site)and use "Build all"
+  *  (the new plugin jar is created)
-  * check there are no old versions entries in "artifacts.xml" & "content.xml"
+  * check there are no old versions entries in "artifacts.xml" & "content.xml" (hum now we have jar files, not xml files)
   * update "javacc-ver" property in "build_zip.xml"
   * create "sf.eclipse.javacc.headless-z.y.xx-updatesite.zip" through "build_zip.xml"
   * upload files to the SF site as below

-  * commit files to CVS and tag as a version
+- Commit files for the 6 projects to CVS and tag as a version

 How to update the JavaCC Eclipse Plugin SourceForge site